 You also have the power to choose your target rate of return and the level of investment risk you can stand.
 You can even mix and match, putting 90% of your investments in steady, solid index funds and looking for tenbaggers with the rest of your portfolio.

 Finally, you can spend as much or as little time as you like managing your investments.
 If you follow the value investing approach, you may make one or two trades every year for several years and then a handful of trades in a couple of months, depending on your goals and market conditions.
-The more you know, the more you'll be rewarded, but you can find bargains even with a little bit of research and a lot of patience.
+The more you know, the more you'll be rewarded, but you can find bargains with a little research and a lot of patience.

 Disadvantages of Active Investing

 The more frequently you trade, the more you have to understand about transaction costs and the tax implications of your trades.
-Again, you don't have to be a day trader, but you should understand the broad perspective of long-term versus short-term capital gains and which types of investment accounts you're working with.
+You don't have to be a day trader, but you should understand the broad perspective of long-term versus short-term capital gains and which types of investment accounts you're working with.

 Should Value Investors Practice Active Investing?